RadiologyInfo - The radiology information resource for patients

 You may experience discomfort from the cool temperature in the examination room and the coldness of the recording plate.
 Individuals with arthritis or injuries to the chest wall, shoulders or arms may have discomfort trying to stay still during the examination.
 The technologist will assist you in finding the most comfortable position possible that still ensures diagnostic image quality.

-A radiologist, a physician specifically trained to supervise and interpret radiology examinations, will analyze the images and send a signed report to your primary care or referring physician, who will share the results with you.
+A radiologist, a doctor trained to supervise and interpret radiology examinations, will analyze the images.
+The radiologist will send a signed report to your primary care or referring physician who will discuss the results with you.

 What are the benefits vs. risks?